-• University Honor Code
+- University Honor Code

-Signed at orientation.
+- Signed at orientation.

-• NASW Code of Ethics
+- NASW Code of Ethics

-o Reviewed at orientation upon entering program.
+- Reviewed at orientation upon entering program.

-• Diagnostic Worksheet
+- Diagnostic Worksheet

-o Completed before end of first year.
+- Completed before end of first year.

-• Diagnostic Evaluation Report
+- Diagnostic Evaluation Report

-Completed and presented at Diagnostic Committee Meeting.
+- Completed and presented at Diagnostic Committee Meeting.

-• Registration Advising Forms
+- Registration Advising Forms

-o Completed, signed by adviser, and turned into PhD Program Office prior to the start of each semester.
+- Completed, signed by adviser, and turned into PhD Program Office prior to the start of each semester.

-DS Pro

-o Completed online each Summer prior to Aug.
-15th.

-• Milestone Agreements
+- Milestone Agreements

-o Completed at Orientation and the first week of each new academic year.
+- Completed at Orientation and the first week of each new academic year.

-Degree Plan
+- Degree Plan

-o Completed during the first week of each new academic year.
+- Completed during the first week of each new academic year.

-• Comprehensive/Specialty Exam Report
+- Comprehensive/Specialty Exam Report

-o Completed after student has passed Comprehensive/Specialty Exam.
+- Completed after student has passed Comprehensive/Specialty Exam.

-• Dissertation Readiness Form
+- Dissertation Readiness Form

-Use for committee reviews during dissertation preparation.
+- Use for committee reviews during dissertation preparation.

-• Dissertation Defense Report
+- Dissertation Defense Report

-o To be competed and presented at Dissertation Defense.
+- \circ $\,$ To be competed and presented at Dissertation Defense.

-• Graduation Forms
+- Graduation Forms

-o Any and all forms required by the University's Graduation Desk o Use as needed for committee reviews during dissertation preparation.
+- Any and all forms required by the University's Graduation Desk